jwodder/rsrepo/README.md

 - The commit & tag are pushed; it is assumed that they are pushed to GitHub.

-- A GitHub release pointing to the new tag is created in the project's GitHub repository.
+- If the repository does not contain a `.github/workflows/release.yml` workflow, then a GitHub release pointing to the new tag is created in the project's GitHub repository.
 The name of the release is the first line of the tagged commit's commit message, and its body is the rest of the commit message.
 If the new version is a prerelease, the GitHub release is marked as a prerelease as well.

     - The project's GitHub repository is identified by parsing the URL for the local Git repository's `origin` remote.